arashaomrani/MPC_Project/README.md

 Self-Driving Car Engineer Nanodegree Program

 ---
+##Project Steps

+* Fitting a line based on road waypoints and evaluating the current state based on that polynomial line.
+* Implementing the MPC calculation, including setting variables and constraints
+* Calculating actuator values from the MPC calc based on current state
+* Accounting for latency (I used a predicted state 100ms in the future to replace the actual current state in the calculation)
+* Calculating steering angle & throttle/brake based on the actuator values
+* Setting timestep length and duration
+* Testing/tuning of above implementations on Udacity simulator

 ## Model
 Kinemetic model is used as the model for this project which does not take into account the complex interactions between the road and tires: